rikhuijzer/2IMV15_skeleton/README.md

 # 2IMV15
 Simulation in computer graphics.
 This code should be reasonably close to the C++ skeleton provided by the lecturer.
 If in doubt please check the C++ skeleton.

-## Used packages (also included in requirements.txt)
-* pyopengl 3.1.1a1
-* freeglut 3.0.0
-* numpy 1.13.3
-* opencv 3.3.1 (used only by Capture.py)

-## Possible installation method (Windows, Anaconda and PyCharm)
-1. Make sure Anaconda is installed
-2. In PyCharm create a new project using a new Anaconda environment
-3. Install packages listed above in the new Anaconda environment
-4. Copy Python files and gitignore to the new project
-5. The project should now be able to run

 ## Comments C++ conversion
 * In C++ Vector is more integrated.
 In Python make sure to use np.array explicitly.
 * You can define multiple classes in one file.
 So, put extensions on short classes